lineality/podman_docker_cheatsheet/README.md

 #### Run
 run container
-### Of your server is exposed at a given port, say 5000, and you want to test it at the same number, have both numbers be that same number -> 5000:5000
+- If your server is exposed at a given port, say 5000, and you want to test it at the same number, have both numbers be that same number -> 5000:5000
 ```
 $ docker run -p 5003:5000 PROJECT_NAME
 $ podman run -p 5003:5000 PROJECT_NAME